nginx-proxy/nginx-proxy/README.md

 #### Diffie-Hellman Groups

+Diffie-Hellman groups are enabled by default, with a pregenerated key in `/etc/nginx/dhparam.pem`.
+You can mount a different `dhparam.pem` file at that location to override the default cert.
-If you have Diffie-Hellman groups enabled, the files should be named after the virtual host with a `dhparam` suffix and `.pem` extension.
-For example, a container with `VIRTUAL_HOST=foo.bar.com` should have a `foo.bar.com.dhparam.pem` file in the certs directory.
+To use custom `dhparam.pem` files per-virtual-host, the files should be named after the virtual host with a `dhparam` suffix and `.pem` extension.
+For example, a container with `VIRTUAL_HOST=foo.bar.com` should have a `foo.bar.com.dhparam.pem` file in the `/etc/nginx/certs` directory.

 #### Wildcard Certificates